jcolag/entropy-arbitrage/2023-05-29-peacekeepers.md

 If you have signed up [on Mailchimp](https://entropy-arbitrage.mailchimpsites.com/)---though I don't quite trust the company---you'll get the e-mail on Saturday.
 If you have subscribed on Buy Me a Coffee (the link in the previous paragraph, the *Follow* button to the upper-right of the page), you'll get it on Tuesday morning, the sixth of June, because I never publish blog posts on Tuesdays, making that a nicer match than Saturdays.

 What will you find inside?
-For May, I wrote a piece on the visual design of alternate universes, talked a bit about the current state of job-hunting, a maybe-final update on a side-project, and media consumption skewed toward honoring [Asian American and Pacific Islander Heritage Month](https://en.wikipedia.org/wiki/Asian_American_and_Pacific_Islander_Heritage_Month).
+For May, I wrote a piece on the visual design of alternate universes, talked a bit about the current state of job-hunting, a maybe-final update on a side-project, and media consumption skewed toward honoring {% wiki Asian_American_and_Pacific_Islander_Heritage_Month|Asian American and Pacific Islander Heritage Month|en %}.
 If you have joined as a member on Buy Me a Coffee, then you can already see previews for some of that.

 ## Periodic Scripts